-Length: 30.8 miles Click on the icon in the text below for photos.
+Length: 30.8 miles (NOTE 5/11/20: Length 33.3 miles with the new, emergency reroute at Schunemunk) Click on the icon in the text below for photos.

 To hike in Black Rock Forest, organized groups should contact the Forest at 845-534-4517 in advance.
 There is no entry to Black Rock Forest or Black Rock Fish and Game lands during deer-rifle season (mid-November through early December).

 The Highlands Trail starts at the bottom of Dock Hill Road at the CSX RR crossing by the Hudson River in Cornwall, NY.
 Parking in this area is available to Cornwall residents only, and is strictly enforced.
 Follow the blazes uphill on Dock Hill Road .3 miles, turn at first left on Dock Hill Ave. for .1 mile, and come to Route 218 (Bayview Ave).
 The trail head is across Bayview Ave from the intersection.

 At .7 miles, reach a hiker parking lot, where parking is available.
 Follow the trail along fields, up Storm King Mountain along a stream, and past some view points to a junction with the yellow-blazed Stillman Trail at 1.4 miles.
 Proceed along the co-aligned the Stillman (yellow) and Highlands Trails over Storm King Mountain, then back down the mountain to a driveway that leads out to a left turn on Mountain Road at 4.4 miles.